bit-broker/website/content/en/docs/contributor/records.md

 Attribute | Description
 --- | ---
 `id` | Your domain key for this entity instance
-`name` | A human readable name describing this entity instance
+`name` | A human-readable name describing this entity instance

 ###### Entity Attributes

 These attributes are required to be present for entity instance in the system, of a given entity type.
 This set of attributes will have been communicated to you by the coordinator user who created your connector within BitBroker.
-It will documented in the form of a [JSON schema](https://json-schema.org/).
+It will presented in the form of a [JSON schema](https://json-schema.org/).

 ###### Instance Attributes